MA Filmmaking

 What facilities can I use?

-At both our High Wycombe Campus and teaching base at Pinewood Studios, we have all the state-of-the-art facilities and equipment you need to kick-start your career.
+Studying this course you'll have access to all the state-of-the-art facilities and equipment you need to kick-start your career.

 Our Green Screen studio, video studios and editing suites are all kitted out with the professional-standard equipment you need.
 Our audio-visual editing suites include Adobe Creative Cloud suite, Final Cut Pro X, Blackmagic DaVinci Resolve and Avid Media Composer.
 The suites are acoustically treated and sympathetically lit.